 The UPS Incentive Compensation Plan permits the grant of nonqualified and incentive stock options, stock appreciation rights, restricted stock and stock units, and restricted performance shares and units, to eligible employees.
 The number of shares reserved for issuance under the Incentive Compensation Plan is 27 million.
 Each share issued pursuant to an option and each share issued subject to the exercised portion of a stock appreciation right will reduce the share reserve by one share.
 Each share issued pursuant to restricted stock and stock units, and restricted performance shares and units, will reduce the share reserve by one share.
-Each share issued pursuant to restricted stock and stock units, and restricted performance units and restricted stock units had been granted under the Incentive Compensation Plan.
+As of December 31, 2013, stock options, restricted performance units and restricted stock units had been granted under the Incentive Compensation Plan.
 We had 22 million shares available to be issued under the Incentive Compensation Plan as of December 31, 2013.